anselem-okeke/Smart-Monitor/docs/kind_k8s_api_connectivity.md

 **Purpose**

-When Smart-Monitor Orchestrator runs in Docker Compose and must monitor a Kind cluster, it may report K8s API down even though the cluster is up.
+When Smart-Monitor Orchestrator runs in Docker Compose and must monitor a Kubernetes cluster, it may report K8s API down even though the cluster is up.
 This runbook fixes the connection by ensuring:

  - The container loads the correct kubeconfig